CE-Programming/toolchain/docs/static/ides.rst

     Before this step, make sure you added your CEdev :code:`bin` folder to your system's PATH environment variable, otherwise :code:`make` won't be able to find the compiler.

-    At the top right, 5 Run Configurations are auto-generated.
+    At the top right, five Run Configurations are auto-generated.

     * Select "all" for the standard build.

     * Select "debug" for a debug build for use with the `CEmu debugging toolchain <https://ce-programming.github.io/toolchain/static/debugging.html>`_.

     * Only use the Build (the hammer icon) button with these.
-      The Run icon tries to run the generated executables, which fails since .8xp files can't be run natively on PC.
+      The Run icon tries to run the generated executables, which fails since .8xp files can't be run natively on a PC.

 .. dropdown:: Visual Studio Code